 While this was a bust for sun worshippers, it may have been a boon to sea turtles.
 But 2020 has also been unprecedented in terms of the number of hurricanes battering the southeastern U.S. As this nesting season comes to a close, researchers share some initial findings and tips for how travelers—even grounded ones—can help protect sea turtles.

-To learn more about Sea Turtle Ecology, register for our upcoming live webinar Ocean Expert Exchange with Dr. Elizabeth Whitman, Assistant Teaching Professor at Florida International University, on November 19, 2020.
+To learn more about Sea Turtle Ecology, see our recently recorded live webinar Ocean Expert Exchange with Dr. Elizabeth Whitman, Assistant Teaching Professor at Florida International University, on November 19, 2020.